What Are the Indicators of a Good Economy?

 What is important to know about the Durable Goods Report?

-The DGR shows trends about higher-priced manufactured goods with a useful life of three years or more, such as cars, refrigerators
+The DGR shows trends about higher-priced manufactured goods with a useful life of three years or more, such as cars, refrigerators and other appliances, tools, and sporting goods on the consumer side.

 On the business end, it includes turbines, fleet vehicles, and other major purchases.